LAMPSYORKU/OntarioClimateDataPortal/README.md

 ## Who made it?

-The developer team.
+The yorku.ca/ocdp developer team. (contact us:lamps@yorku.ca)

 ## When we made it?

-It was developed in October 2019 and we are continue improve it according to feedback from our users.
+It was developed in October 2019 and we are continue to improve it according to feedback from our users.

 ## Where should  I put it?